 Corresponding adjustments on carbon credit transactions for offsetting purposes are a minimum requirement to limit double counting of the emission reduction.

-A corresponding adjustment requires that the country hosting an activity is required to make adjustments to their GHG emissions inventory to account for the volume of internationally transferred mitigation outcomes (UN HLEG, 2022, p.
+A corresponding adjustment requires that the country hosting an activity makes adjustments to their GHG emissions inventory to account for the volume of internationally transferred mitigation outcomes (UN HLEG, 2022, p.
 20).
-Corresponding adjustments help ensure that the same emission reduction cannot be used towards multiple purposes, such as the national target of the project host country (referred to as "Nationally Determined Contribution", or NDC, under the Paris Agreement) as well as the NDC of another country, or in support of a corporate's climate claim or target.
-While this is an intuitive concept, it is not yet a standard facilitated practice for any offsetting standards.
+Corresponding adjustments help ensure that the same emission reduction cannot be used towards multiple purposes, such as the national target of the project host country (referred to as Nationally Determined Contribution (NDC), under the Paris Agreement) as well as the NDC of another country, or in support of a corporate's climate claim or target.
+While this is an intuitive concept, it is not a standard included in all voluntary offsetting standards.

-Under the rules for Article 6 of the Paris Agreement, agreed at COP26 in 2021 and COP27 in 2022, corresponding adjustments are required for the transaction of any authorised A6.4ERs for any purpose.
+Under the rules for Article 6 of the Paris Agreement, corresponding adjustments are required for any international transfer of mitigation outcomes (ITMOs) (UNFCCC, 2021a).
 Alternatively, actors are not required to apply corresponding adjustments in the case that carbon credits are designated for a 'mitigation contribution' rather than 'authorised for the international transfer of mitigation outcomes'.
-Given the potential complexities of establishing a functional system for corresponding adjustments, it remains unclear whether the voluntary offsetting standards will also introduce systems for corresponding adjustments, or if they will align and integrate with the Article 6.4 project registry.
+Given the potential complexities of establishing a functional system for corresponding adjustments, it remains unclear whether the voluntary offsetting standards will also introduce systems for corresponding adjustments.